Australian students strike against government funding for gas industry - Up News Info

 Photos posted on social media at noon from Sydney, Hobart, Adelaide, Perth and Melbourne, showed youths and activists holding placards reading “#FundOurFutureNotGas,” and “Clean energy solutions not coal and gas pollution.”

+“A bit of rain won’t stop us,” Sydney mayor Clover Moore tweeted, adding “we won’t stop until the Federal Government gets serious about climate action.”

-One of the world’s largest carbon emitters on a per capita basis, Australia lags the world in adopting electric vehicles.
-Morrison has resisted global calls to commit to a target of net zero emissions by 2050, citing the risk of damage to the economy.
+One of the world’s largest carbon emitters on a per capita basis, Australia has resisted global calls to commit to a target of net zero emissions by 2050, citing the risk of damage to the economy.

 Instead, Australia is investing in technology to meet its Paris Accord commitment to cut carbon emissions by 26%-28% below 2005 levels by 2030, including $418 million to develop carbon capture and hydrogen projects.

-The rallies demand a halt on funding for gas and coal projects and that the government instead invests and creates jobs in renewable energy, the organizers said.
+State government officials in New South Wales, the country’s largest state, had urged students to stay in school, to little effect.

+“We shouldn’t have to be here, we should be in school,” said Nabilah Chowdhury, another event organizer in Sydney.
+“But the government just won’t listen.
+They refuse to take action so it’s up to us to fight in order to protect our future.”

-($1 = 1.2898 Australian dollars) (Reporting by Paulina Duran in Sydney; Additional Reporting by Sonali Paul; Editing by Karishma Singh)
+($1 = 1.2898 Australian dollars) (Reporting by Paulina Duran in Sydney; Additional Reporting by Sonali Paul; Editing by Karishma Singh and Ana Nicolaci da Costa)